Edit this wiki page Follow

 Deals physical and magical damage

-Has 500 bleed buildup per hit, but gives a smaller amount of buildup to the player
+Has 500 bleed buildup per hit, but also inflicts some bleed buildup to the player.

 Whips